 In addition to this strategy, there are many other free ways to obtain your credit reports more frequently and/or monitor for changes in your report automatically.

 - Credit Karma (free) provides copies of your TransUnion and Equifax reports at any time.
 They update the reports every seven days.
-My best practice is to log into Credit Karma once a month and take a peak at my VantageScore (similar to FICO score) and “Credit Factors”, even if I don’t look at the full report.
+My best practice is to log into Credit Karma once a month and take a peek at my VantageScore (similar to FICO score) and “Credit Factors”, even if I don’t look at the full report.
 Credit Karma does a great job of explaining the credit factors which influence your credit score, so you can take steps to improve it.
 The site will also send you an email alert when it detects a change in your credit report.

 - If your account at a major website is involved in a security breach, then the breached company often will provide free credit monitoring for at least one year.
 For example, I received such offers after the Target and Anthem breaches.